olinares/learning-self-serve-docs/src/content/docs/group-management/groups.md

 ---
-title: Setting up Authentication
+title: Group management
-description: Overview on your options to configure authentication.
+description: Learn how to manage groups for user membership, recommend content, and reporting.
 ---

 LinkedIn Learning supports multiple ways to authenticate users.
 You can find all the information you need below on your options.
 Enterprise Single Sign-On (SSO) allows your company's employees to sign into supported LinkedIn applications using their corporate credentials instead of their LinkedIn credentials.